top of page

 We examined breathwork in the form of conscious connected breathing on electroencephalography (EEG) and mood states in 20 healthy participants (aged between 23 and 39 years) before and after breathwork.
 In addition, to compare with other means of inducing non-ordinary states of consciousness, and to advance understanding of breathwork and its viability as a therapeutic methodology, we measured the subjective effects of breathwork using the 11 Dimension Altered State of Consciousness questionnaire.
 (11D-ASC; Studerus et al., 2010) and investigated changes in mood in the participants, using the Profile of Mood States questionnaire (McNair et al., 1971).
 In addition, we measured the effects of breathwork in a way that is comparable to other altered states of consciousness, such as psychedelics.
 We compared it to more well-established intervention methods, i.e. the dose–response profile of psilocybin (Hirschfeld & Schmidt, 2021) together with changes in cortical brain activity in a resting state by comparing EEG spectral power before and after the session.

-To the best of our knowledge, our study presents the first investigation into the immediate neuropsychological effects of connected breathing breathwork, as well as perceived changes in mood and consciousness during the experience, in healthy individuals.
+To the best of our knowledge, our study presents the first investigation into the immediate neuro-psychological effects of connected breathing, as well as perceived changes in mood and consciousness during the experience, in healthy individuals.

 Schermafbeelding 2023-09-10 om 15.11_edited.png